 Have Your Classroom Manage Itself

-For me, I hadn’t really thought about what specifically I had done to have my classroom manage itself until later that afternoon when that teacher returned to ask me just how I accomplished such an amazing feat.
-To me, it just came down to these few things:
+For me I hadn’t really thought about what specifically I had done to have my classroom manage itself until later that afternoon, when that teacher returned to ask me just how I accomplished such an amazing feat.
+To me it just came down to these few things:

-Having a predicable routine.
+Having a Predicable Routine

 Students need to first learn procedures that they practice over and over until they are habits.
 Once these procedures are normal, everyday occurrences for them, they are then routines.
-Since I taught them early and practiced over and over with what I expect every morning when they arrive, it has become a routine.
+Since I taught them early and practiced over and over with what I expect every morning when they arrive, it had become a routine.
 Now they just do it on auto-pilot.
 When the routine is predictable, then students always know what to do.

-Teaching Accountability, Independence, and Responsibility.
+Teaching Accountability, Independence, and Responsibility

 Since I moved from 5th grade to 3rd grade, I HAD to teach 3rd graders about independence (or I was going to go cRaZy!).
 It was just too much for me.
 Teaching students about being accountable, responsible, and independent makes a huge difference in having your classroom manage itself.
 If students are constantly waiting for you to be free and doing nothing, that’s not a self-running, efficient classroom.
-You have to help students learn how to manage their time and what strategies they can employ while waiting for you.
-If you need some ideas on helping your students become more independent, you are welcome to read my blog post, Creating Independent Thinkers.
+You have to help students learn how to manage their time and learn what strategies they can employ while waiting for you.
+If you need some ideas on helping your students become more independent, then you are welcome to read my blog post, Creating Independent Thinkers.

 Having a Discipline Plan

 Finally, I think having classroom management is very important.
 When you have consistently managed your classroom and taught students your rules, expectations, and consequences, they feel a sort of security in knowing what will happen with the choices they make.
-They know that if they don’t get started right away on their assignment there will be consequences.
+They know that if they don’t get started right away on their assignment, then there will be consequences.
 This involves that consistent follow through and practicing of the procedures to make it a routine.
-If you aren’t enforcing rules or holding students to high expectations, they will not be able to run the classroom when you are not around or working in small groups.
+If you aren’t enforcing rules or holding students to high expectations, then they will not be able to run the classroom when you are not around or working in small groups.

 Happy Managing and Learning!